 So, unless large firms use enterprise SEO, they don’t stand a chance to rank well in the SERPs.

-But it’s not always about the number so URLs.
+But it’s not always about the number of URLs.
 A smaller website bringing in huge revenue and offices in multiple locations also fit the bill when it comes to enterprise SEO.

-For instance, Berkshire Hathaway is an American MNC with barely a thousand URLs but is among the top five public companies by revenue
+For instance, Berkshire Hathaway is an American MNC with barely a thousand URLs but is among the top 20 public companies by revenue.

 So, such businesses will also need to plan an enterprise SEO project.